Selecting Audio

 Now click the left mouse button anywhere inside of an audio track, and click and drag to the other edge of your selection, and release.

-Because the drag started in the second track (as indicated by the yellow focus border) and extended up into the first track, only those two tracks are selected, as indicated by the blue color of the Track Control Panel.
+Because the drag started in the second track (as indicated by the colored focus border (the actual color depends on the Theme you choose)) and extended up into the first track, only those two tracks are selected, as indicated by the blue color of the Track Control Panel.
 Therefore, any operation you perform will now only affect the selected area of the first two tracks.

 This, and the method for selecting all audio are enough for using selections in Audacity.